 Pathway to Hiring Immigrants

-On February 17, 2022, Immploy, a community project of WIL Employment Connections, and Local Immigration Partnerships from across Southwest Ontario including London-Middlesex, Sarnia-Lambton, Huron County, Guelph-Wellington, Waterloo Region, Hamilton, Chatham-Kent, Windsor Essex, and St Thomas Elgin, invited stakeholder to join fellow employers across Southwestern Ontario for virtual presentations and panel discussions around “Pathways to Hiring Immigrants.”
+On February 17, 2022, Immploy, a community project of WIL Employment Connections, and Local Immigration Partnerships from across Southwest Ontario including London-Middlesex, Sarnia-Lambton, Huron County, Guelph-Wellington, Waterloo Region, Hamilton, Chatham-Kent, Windsor Essex, and St Thomas Elgin, invited community partners to join fellow employers across Southwestern Ontario for virtual presentations and panel discussions around “Pathways to Hiring Immigrants.”

 Hire internationally trained talent, newcomers, immigrants, and international students with confidence.
 Engage with representatives from the Federal and Provincial Government, including an Immigration Lawyer to learn how to navigate immigration programs, including: